jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( x, y );				// 20 10
 ```

 **Warning:** Be careful not try to mix in declaration with assignment unless you want all of the assignment expressions *also* to be treated as declarations.
 Otherwise, you'll get syntax errors.
 That's why in the earlier example I had to do `var a2 = []` separately from the `[ a2[0], .. ] = ..` destructuring assignment.
-It wouldn't make any sense to try `var [ a2[0], .. ] = ..`, since `a2[0]` isn't a valid declaration identifier; it also obviously couldn't implicitly create a `var a2 = []` declaration.
+It wouldn't make any sense to try `var [ a2[0], .. ] = ..`, because `a2[0]` isn't a valid declaration identifier; it also obviously couldn't implicitly create a `var a2 = []` declaration.

+//TODO Kyle: "Be careful: you shouldn't mix in declaration..."?

 #### Destructuring Assignment Expressions

-The assignment expression with object or array destructuring has as its completion value the full right-hand object/array value.
+The assignment expression with object or array destructuring has as its completion value the full righthand object/array value.
 Consider:

 ```js
 var o = { a:1, b:2, c:3 },